Friends and Colleagues,

 FEES AND REGISTRATION

-Registration for the Bulldog Debate Tournament will be handled through our Joy of Tournaments website (http://www.joyoftournaments.com/ga/univofga).
+Registration for the Bulldog Debate Tournament will be handled through the Tabroom website.
 All entries and fees will be managed through the website as well.
-Final registration fees will be assessed as of Monday February 25, 2013 at 4:00 p.m.
+Final registration fees will be assessed as of Monday, Feb.
+17, 2020 at 5:00 p.m.
 Schools that register, but do not show, will be billed.
-Check-in and fee payment will be held between 1:00 p.m. and 3:00 p.m. on March 1, 2013 in Phi Kappa Hall at the University of Georgia.
-If a team has not checked in by 3:00, either in person or by phone, on March 1, 2013 they will not be paired for Round 1.
+Check-in and fee payment will be held between 12:00 p.m. and 3:00 p.m. on Friday, February 21st in Tate Hall at the University of Georgia.
+If a team has not checked in by 3:00, either in person or by phone, on February 21st they will not be paired for Round 1.

 Permanent trophies will be presented to all teams reaching the elimination rounds.
 Speaker awards will be given on the basis of the number of entries.

 Each school is responsible for providing three rounds of judging for every two debaters in the tournament, or six rounds for every four debaters entered.
 The University of Georgia has a limited number of hired judges available at a fee of $20.00 per round for team debate.
 Schools needing to hire judges are encouraged to register early.
-All judging fees will be assessed as of February 25, 2012 at 4:00 p.m.
-Schools needing to hire judges after February 25th will be placed on a waiting list.
+All judging fees will be assessed as of Feb 17, 2020 at 5:00 p.m.
+Schools needing to hire judges after Feb 17 will be placed on a waiting list.
 When we exhaust the available supply of UGA judges we will attempt to match schools with interested judges.
 Schools will be expected to pay these contracted judges directly.

 TOURNAMENT OF CHAMPIONS QUALIFIER

-Based upon last year’s tournament, the 2013 Bulldog Debates will be a TOC Qualifier.
-Teams in the Open semi-final rounds will receive a leg for the TOC to be held at the University of Kentucky in May of 2013.
+Based upon last year’s tournament, the 2020 Bulldog Debates will be a TOC Qualifier.
+Teams in the Open semi-final rounds will receive a leg for the TOC to be held at the University of Kentucky in April of 2020.
 Qualifying teams will need to report their entry before leaving Athens.
 We must have that information to the TOC by March 6th.